aikonbrasil/web/_pages/cv.md

 ======
 * B.S. in Electrical and Electronics Engineering, San Marcos National University, 2004
 * M.S. in Electrical Engineering, the Pontifical Catholic University of Rio de Janeiro, 2008
-* Ph.D in Electrical Engineering, LUT University/UNICAMP, 2022 (expected)
+* Ph.D in Electrical Engineering, UNICAMP, September 2023 (expected)
+* Doctor in Technology, LUT University, September 2023 (expected)

 Work experience
 ======
-* 2008-2010: Research Engineer
+* 2022 - On going: Senior Standardization Specialist in AIML
+    * Nokia Solutions & Networks
+    * Duties included: RAN1 Delegate in 3GPP Rel.
+18 Study Item on AIML Air Interface

+* 2018 - On going: Researcher
-  * INDT (Nokia Institute of Technology)
+  * LUT University (Lappeenranta University of Technology)
-  * Duties included: System Model Simulation of Cellular Networks
+  * Duties include: Academic Research on Wireless Communication Supporting Automation and Power System use cases.
+Supporting Technical Assistance to the Private Cellular Network available at the University.
+Consultancy on general topics that involves wireless communications, specially based on commercial and standardized technologies.

 * 2010-2018: Senior Research Engineer
   * CPqD (Center for Research and Development)
   * Duties included: System integration on the development process of LTE/LTE-A cellular network solutions in Rural Scenarios.
 Full protocol stack architect definitions.
 Implementation of test-beds using insights of cognitive network on WiFi Networks.
 Development of cellular connectivity on 250 MHz band.

-* 2018 - On going: Researcher
+* 2008-2010: Research Engineer
-  * LUT University (Lappeenranta University of Technology)
+  * INDT (Nokia Institute of Technology)
-  * Duties include: Academic Research on Wireless Communication Supporting Automation and Power System use cases.
-Supporting Technical Assistance to the Private Cellular Network available at the University.
-Consultancy on general topics that involves wireless communications, specially based on commercial and standardized technologies.
+  * Duties included: System Model Simulation of Cellular Networks

 Skills
 ======